-Quartz countertops are a growing trend among kitchens today.
-As opposed to natural stone, quartz is engineered and manufactured compromised of approximately 90% ground up natural quartz then mixed with a combination of glues and resins.
-This produces an extremely durable nonporous material that does not need to be sealed and does an extraordinary job resisting scratches, chips, stains, and overall wear and tear.
-The controlled process also gives quartz a smooth uniform look without any fissures or pitting that you will get with natural stone.
-We carry a very wide selection of quartz surfaces shown below.
-Click on each logo to learn more.
+Quartz countertops are gaining traction in contemporary kitchens.
+Unlike natural stone, quartz is an engineered, manufactured material, composed of roughly 90% ground natural quartz, combined with a mix of adhesives and resins.
+This process yields an extraordinarily durable, nonporous material that doesn't require sealing, and is exceptionally resistant to scratches, chips, stains, and overall wear and tear.
+The controlled manufacturing process ensures a smooth, uniform appearance, devoid of the fissures or pitting commonly found in natural stone.
+We offer an extensive selection of quartz surfaces, as showcased below.
+Click on each logo to discover more.

 Care and Maintenance